 blackhole.dat log file, so that it’s writable by the server.
 Don’t worry, the

-.htaccess file contains rules that protect the log file.
+.htaccess file contains rules that protect the log file from all external access.

 Include the Blackhole script by adding this line to all of your site’s pages: